 Key screen technique

-Demonstrating key-screen application — 2023 update.
-A quite old technique, yet remains a staple in the film industry for small and large-scale special effects, and which can transform static single presentations to be valid across different audiences – all accomplished during post production rather than re-filming.
+A quite old technique, yet which remains a staple in the film industry for small and large-scale special effects, can transform static single presentations to be valid across different audiences – all accomplished during post production rather than re-filming.
 Examples from serious to fun.

 And a study in alternative screens shows how a white screen, or even a white rough wall, can also be utilised.
 Part of the secret is in the lighting, but that does not need to be difficult either.

-2023 new update to our masking and keying experiments.
-Two methods described here to rotate wheels on a vehicle animation.
+Different methods described here to rotate wheels on a vehicle animation.
 One fascinating discovery for filming small scale models is the use of a computer screen instead of making a single colour physical screen.
-We use a legacy title background in Adobe Premiere to generate the best colour for the job.
-Full description of the two methods with advantages and disadvantages of each.
+Use a legacy title background in Adobe Premiere to generate the best colour for the job.